-More than 1.6 million people are food insecure in North Carolina.
-This means they lack reliable access to affordable, nutritious food.
-Many of our neighbors also live in food deserts, areas where it's difficult to buy affordable or good-quality fresh food.
+In North Carolina, more than 1.5 million people (about the population of West Virginia) are food insecure.
+This means that not every member of the household has access to healthy and nutritious food choices to support an active healthy lifestyle.
+Many of our neighbors also live in areas where it is difficult to buy affordable or good-quality fresh food.

 The Y is working hard to bridge this gap and provide access to our community.
 We began a nutrition department in 2013 to distribute healthy food, teach good nutrition habits, and do cooking demonstrations in Buncombe, Henderson, McDowell, Haywood, and Madison counties.

-Our Healthy Living Mobile Kitchens and Mobile Market distribute fresh food along with information on how to store it and practical, cost-effective cooking lessons.
-We now reach more than 300 families each month.
+Our Mobile Food Markets distribute fresh food along with information on how to store it and practical, cost-effective cooking lessons.
+We now reach more than 400 families each month at our markets.

 Healthy Eating and Physical Activity Standards

-Our Y has adopted HEPA standards throughout all of our nutrition work to include meals, snacks, and the food we distribute in the community.
+Our Y has adopted HEPA standards throughout all of our nutrition work to include snacks in our afterschool and day camp programs, as well as the healthy food we distribute in the community.

 Cooking Matters® Signature Courses

-Cooking Matters Signature Courses teach low-income adults how to prepare and shop sensibly for healthy meals on a limited budget.
+Cooking Matters Signature Courses teach adults and children how to prepare and shop sensibly for healthy meals on a limited budget.
 Over the course of six weeks, instructors build upon participants’ own experiences to teach budgeting, shopping, and cooking skills.